 The experiment should generate real evidence, not just experience.

 Run Prompt 1 today.
 The thread map it produces is the foundation for everything else — and it takes less than 30 minutes to generate a first draft you can work from.
+The full framework behind these prompts — including how to rotate between threads over time and when to promote an Exploratory thread to Secondary — is in the Complete Guide to AI for Career Design.

 Related: The Complete Guide to AI for Career Design · How to Design a Career with AI · Beyond Time Career Design Walkthrough